Cumulo-pro/CelestiaTools/Filesystem_bridge_nodes.md

 ## Setting Up ZFS for Bridge Nodes

-If you have a 17.5 TB disk without any partitions, a good approach is to use it with ZFS for efficient storage management.
+If you have a disk without any partitions, a good approach is to use it with ZFS for efficient storage management.
 Follow these steps to set up `/dev/sdb` for your Bridge node:

 ### Step 1: Create a New Partition on `/dev/sdb`